Postdoctoral Psychology Fellowship

-- A letter from your dissertation chair regarding the status of your dissertation and anticipated date of completion.
+- A letter from your dissertation chair regarding the status of your dissertation and the anticipated date of completion.
 If your dissertation chair is already providing one of your letters of recommendation, this information can be included in that letter.

 Students from APA-accredited (as well as CPA-accredited) graduate programs will be considered.
-We also require completion of an APA-accredited or CPA-accredited internship.
+We also require the completion of an APA-accredited or CPA-accredited internship.

 About Our Facility